dotnet/docs-maui/docs/user-interface/controls/map.md

 }
 ```

-Once the NuGet package has been added and initialized, `Map` APIs can be used in your project.
+Once the NuGet package has been added and initialized, <xref:Microsoft.Maui.Controls.Maps.Map> APIs can be used in your project.

 ### Platform configuration